josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🕸️_The_Root_Map/README.md

 Palestine is declared identical to another history without attention to difference.

-### Theological Ownership
+### Theological Or Memorial Ownership

-Sacred history is treated as exclusive political title.
+Faith or inherited memory is treated as political title over Palestinian history.

-### Diasporic Appropriation

-Another community’s memory becomes the centre of Palestinian history.

 ### Institutional Self-Centring